Coconut Shrimp Tacos (Without Breading)

 - 1-2 tablespoons sweet chili sauce (to be added later)

-Oil and preheat grill to medium high, about 400F.
+PREPARE GRILL: Oil and preheat grill to medium high, heat (about 425F/218C.)
 If using wooden skewers, soak them for 20 minutes.

-MARINATE SHRIMP: Add all marinade ingredients to a ziploc bag.
+MARINATE SHRIMP: Rinse defrosted shrimp in cool water then pat shrimp dry with a paper towel.
+Add all marinade ingredients to a ziploc bag.
 Massage to combine well.
-Pat shrimp dry then add to bag.
+Add the shrimp to the bag of marinade.
 Massage to distribute sauce evenly.
-Marinate 15-20 minutes (but not more than 30).
+Marinate 15-20 minutes (but not more than 30 or lime juice will affect texture).

 GRILL SHRIMP: Thread shrimp on skewers.
 Place remaining marinade in small saucepan.
 Lightly salt shrimp, then spray with oil to prevent sticking.
 Grill shrimp a total of 3-4 minutes (depending on size), turning half way through.
 Do not overcook.
-Remove shrimp from skewer to a plate.
+Remove shrimp from skewers to a plate.
+Note 2 to bake or pan-fry.

-MAKE SAUCE: Heat remaining marinade in saucepan to medium.
+MAKE SAUCE: Heat remaining marinade in saucepan to medium heat.
 Cook for several minutes, stirring occasionally, until reduced and slightly thickened.
 Add 1 tablespoon sweet chili sauce.
 Taste and add more to taste and to level of heat/spiciness desired.
 Transfer to small bowl.

 ASSEMBLE AND SERVE: Set out coleslaw, taco shells, shrimp, avocado and sauce.
 Assemble tacos or let eaters assemble their own.
 In each shell, add some coleslaw, 3-4 shrimp, some diced avocado and a bit more coleslaw.
 Drizzle on some sauce.
 Top with chopped cilantro or parsley and a squeeze of lime juice if using.

-Nutrition value estimates are for one shrimp taco.
+Nutrition value estimates are for one shrimp taco with fillings and sauce.

 Calories: 253kcal | Carbohydrates: 18g | Protein: 19g | Fat: 12g | Saturated Fat: 5g | Cholesterol: 214mg | Sodium: 961mg | Potassium: 326mg | Fiber: 4g | Sugar: 6g | Vitamin A: 69IU | Vitamin C: 18mg | Calcium: 159mg | Iron: 3mg